 12. Increased promotion and financial support of women’s sport.

-13. Resourcing of physical recreation and sports participation activities for Aboriginal and Torres Strait Islander communities to be a priority.
+13. Resourcing of physical recreation and sports participation activities for First Nations communities to be a priority

 14. Equitable access to funding to take account of socio-economic factors and capacity to access alternative funds.

 15. Development of innovative public education programs that promote the benefits of whole-of-life physical activity.